Skip to main content

 kubectl karmada unjoin member1 --kubeconfig=<karmada kubeconfig> --cluster-kubeconfig=<member1 kubeconfig>

 During unjoin process, the resources propagated to member1 by Karmada will be cleaned up.
-And the --cluster-kubeconfig is used to clean up the secret created at the join phase.
+Also, the --cluster-kubeconfig is used to clean up the secret created at the join phase.

 Repeat this step to unjoin any additional clusters.